terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 **TOC**
 - 1 “what does jely made of?”
+- 1b The main components of an AI computational system
 - 2 The “artificial intelligence” hack (the TF half of an LLM)
 - 3 Google: “what does it mean to hack something together?”
 - 4 The hack in detail (the amazing engineering of the GPT-3 transformer)